Geutzzu/CRUD-react-app/README.md

 Simple MERN stack application made for a school project.
 It manages a formula 1 database where you can add, remove or edit teams and drivers from the F1 grid.
+The link to the database is not present and you would have to make your own mongodb cluster in order to run the app yourself.

 - You can run the server by running the following command:
 ![image](https://github.com/user-attachments/assets/e0aead30-abd7-42fd-ac18-15d982fbad4f)